Let’s discuss my Amazon FBA Case Study. This summer I had the opportunity to test out Amazon’s FBA. Read on to see my results below.

 Amazon FBA Case Study

 For this Amazon FBA case study, I had to find a few products that would sell well on Amazon with a break even point at the very least.
-Because I do business selling aquarium products, I decided to do a check on Amazon to see if the products I sell on my website would sell on Amazon.
+I did a quick research and found a pet food product that looked promising.

 Characteristics of the Winning Product